thegoldenmule/boX/README.md

 It's probably user error, but [**here's how to submit issues**](https://github.com/thegoldenmule/boX/blob/master/md/Bugs.md) if you must know.

+### How to Build?

+Want to build from source?
+Check out [How To Build bo-X](https://github.com/thegoldenmule/boX/blob/master/md/build.md).

 ### Roadmap

 Want to know where bo-X is headed?
 Take a look at our [**roadmap**](https://github.com/thegoldenmule/boX/blob/master/md/Roadmap.md).